 Caste: The Origins of Our Discontents, Isabel Wilkerson (2020)

 Dukthar, Afia Nathaniel (2014)

 Prejudice and stereotypes prevent social change for good.
 We tend to normalize unfair assumptions about certain people and that contributes greatly to inequality.
 Whenever you hear somebody say something racist, homophobic or macho, call them out.
 It is acceptable (and desirable) to make somebody uncomfortable for expressing prejudice because it is the only way we have of changing power dynamics and social narratives.

 There are a number of ways in which each of us can contribute to building a better world.
 Many of you are already doing it in creative and wonderful ways.
-You can recognize your own privilege, pay fair wages, enact policies that promote diversity and inclusion, raise socially conscious kids or vote for candidates to office that advance human rights in their agendas.
-If you feel like you want to do more, join our communities at Oxfam, Amnesty International or Doctors Without Borders to mention just a few international organizations who have worked for decades on human rights and equality.
+You can recognize your own privilege, pay fair wages, enact policies that promote diversity and inclusion, raise socially conscious kids, or vote for candidates to office that advance human rights in their agendas.
+If you feel like you want to do more, join our communities at Oxfam, Amnesty International, or Doctors Without Borders to mention just a few international organizations that have worked for decades on human rights and equality.